Flutterwave/PHP-v3/README.md

 print_r($result);
 ```

-## Ach Charge Sample implementation
+### ACH Charge

 The following implementation shows how to accept payments directly from customers in the US and South Africa.
 Use the Playground DIrectory to view Responses and samples of use.

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/AchPayment.php");